JackChen890311/NTU-ADL-HW-2023Fall/HW1/README.md

 - The dataset should store in `/data`, so you should replace `{path_to_context_json}` and `{path_to_test_json}` to `data/context.json` and `data/context.json`
 - When running inference, there will also be a generated file called `test_mc_out.json`, this file is the result from multiple choices and is used by extractive qa
 - Personally I run `bash infer.sh` when I need to do inference, where the paths are hardcoded in the file
+- If encountered **NotImplementedError: Loading a dataset cached in a LocalFileSystem is not supported.**, this is possibly due to `data/context.json` and `data/test.json` are cached in different environment, so please try to delete the cached file (I'm not sure why but fxck you hugging face)

 ## Steps to run trainning
 - Trainning code are in `train_mc.py` and `train_qa.py`